For foreign investors

 Midday break — HOSE closes 11:30–13:00

 You bought today.
-You can sell in two days.
+You can sell Wednesday afternoon.

 Settlement cycle · Vietnam Securities Depository (VSD)